Pyramidion of Amenemhat III: Inscriptions

+The southern commences with: (top row) "Words spoken by, Imiut/Anubis, he who has upon his mountain, and behind the king of upper and lower Egypt, the lord of doing Nimaatre, united with the western desert inside the great shrine.
+The lord of good offering, who is in it and given it, his inheritance.
+The lord of eternity and for everlasting. (bottom row) Word spoken by Imuit/Anubis, I have given all places, good, pure and the spirit of the beautiful west to the king of upper and lower Egypt, the lord of the two lands, Nimaatre, commanding to him, may you rest the upon it, word spoken by the beautiful west, may you rest the upon it".

 The name of the god Amen in Amenemhat's cartouches has been erased.
 If this was done during the reign of Akhenaten in the 18th Dynasty, the pyramidion may have laid on the ground since c.
 1350 BC.
 The relative lack of damage raised the question whether or not it had ever been on top of the pyramid.